The Center periodically invites women scholars to present their work in a public forum.

 State University, and Dr. Deborah Perron Tollefsen, Department of Philosophy, University

-of Memphis.
 This presentation explores the phenomenon of menstruation trauma by reflecting on

 narratives and visual art pieces that serve as rhetorical documents with an important